 Groupon today announced deal personalization.
-Simply put, this is HUGE.
+Simply put, this is HUGE for local advertising.

 It was not long ago that companies relied heavily on expensive and marginally-effective print and yellow page ads, among other archaic marketing channels.
 Along came Google Adwords (i.e., pay-per-click “PPC” ads) and allowed advertisers and users to help find each other through keyword and geo-targeting.